JAngres/wacom-conftool/README.md

 It can be installed using dpkg.
 Current version has been tested with Debian 9/LXDE and Trisquel 7.0 Mini.

-For questions and feedback, please send a mail to julius.angres@gmx.de
+For questions and feedback, please send a mail to julius.angres@outlook.de